CoRoSoN-Kit/CoRoSoN-Kit/.github/CONTRIBUTING.md

 ### "Lint Codebase" fails

-We use the [super-linter](https://github.com/github/super-linter), which bundles different linters, depending on the file type.
+We use the [mega-linter](https://oxsecurity.github.io/megalinter/latest/), which bundles different linters, depending on the file type.
-To find and fix the problem, you can either commit changes and wait for the job or install the linter locally and fix the problem there before committing.
+To find and fix the problem, you can either commit changes and wait for the job or [install and run the linter locally](https://oxsecurity.github.io/megalinter/latest/mega-linter-runner/) and fix the problem there before committing.

 #### Linting Markdown files